Asher978/Project-1-GA/proposal.md

 ## Initial thoughts on game structure

 (Write out what challenges you expect to encounter, or ideas you want to come up with)
+* Logic / Algoritham behind collision (collision of laser cannon and the enemy ship
+* Prototype: to create numerous enemy ships

 ## Phases of Completion